 Airbag accidents do occur, especially when drivers and passengers do not use them properly or the airbags are not installed well.

 While the National Highway Traffic Safety Administration has reported that airbags have saved tens of thousands of lives, the administration has also revealed that airbags have caused many deaths.

-Our Los Angeles personal injury attorneys are providing readers more information below.
+Our Los Angeles personal injury attorneys are providing readers with more information below.

-How do Airbags Cause Injuries and Death in California?
+How do Airbags Cause Injuries and Deaths in California?

 It may seem odd to point fingers at airbags for causing injuries when they're intended as protecting instruments.